bseltz-cohesity/scripts/sql/excludeSQLDBs/README.md

 * -regex: (optional) one or more regex exclusions to add (comma separated)
 * -regexList: (optional) text file of regex exclusions to add (one per line)
 * -clear: (optional) clear existing exclusions

+## Exclusion Formats

+Wildcard and Regex exclusions are supported and are entered in the format host/instance/database

+Wildcard exclusions can use * and ? wildcards:

+myhost/myinstance/database1
+myhost/myinstance/test*
+myhost/myinstance/
+*/mssqlserver/*junk*

+Regex exclusions can use regex rules:

+myhost/myinstance/test.*
+.*/mssqlserver/.*junk.*